-Students are encouraged to identify a person who College personnel should contact in the event they are determined to be "missing" [Resident Hall Registration cards have been updated to include a section to allow students to identify a confidential emergency contact.
+Students are encouraged to identify a person who College personnel should contact in the event they are determined to be "missing" [Resident Hall Registration cards include a section to allow students to identify a confidential emergency contact.
 This emergency contact information, which is accessible only by authorized campus officials, will only be given to law enforcement for the furtherance of a missing person investigation.].